Today, we’re going to have discussions on what substitute for nail polish remover can be used in case you’re irritant to acetone.

 Using hand sanitizer is the most efficient method for removing nail polish without resorting to acetate remover.
 Put some on a cotton swab or pad and dab it on your nail.

 After about 10 seconds, give it a little back-and-forth massage to relax it.
-To take off nail polish shouldn’t need too much work.
+To take off diy nail polish removers without shouldn’t need too much work.